-Watch our news pages for information about auctions in 2013.
+Watch our news pages for information about auctions from the 2013 matches.

 The Royal British Legion is pleased to confirm we are rolling out the Centenary Poppy Campaign, which originated in the Greenhithe and Swanscombe Branch of the Legion, UK wide, in partnership with B&Q.

 The national campaign to commemorate 100 years since the start of the First World War will see the Legion asking the public to purchase Flanders poppy seeds from B&Q to plant on their own land to make the UK awash with poppies during the centenary period in commemoration of all those who lost their lives in WW1.

 The seeds are now in B&Q stores and will be available throughout 2014.
 Each pack will retail for £2 with £1 from each packet being donated to The Royal British Legion and Poppyscotland.